slowernews/slowernews/rationales/index.md

 When (and sometimes why) articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Heat pumps are becoming the technology of the future

+2023-05-30

 ### Housing should be affordable except when I sell my house

 2023-05-22